KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Domoticz-ext by goedh452](https://github.com/goedh452/MMM-Domoticz-ext)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-07-05.
 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 2. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
 3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.